Chas McCormick Preview, Player Props: Astros vs. Rangers

-On Tuesday, Chas McCormick (.318 slugging percentage in past 10 games, with no homers) and the Houston Astros face the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 8:05 PM ET.
+The Houston Astros, including Chas McCormick (.386 slugging percentage in past 10 games, including no home run), battle starter Max Scherzer and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Rangers.
+In his last game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Rangers.

 Chas McCormick Game Info & Props vs. the Rangers